coderefinery/mma/_episodes/02-overview.md

 Python interpreter with the use of SWIG

-Start out with at empty subdirectory, your C++ compiler and the Anaconda2 enviroment available in your path.
+Start out with at empty subdirectory, your C++ compiler and the Anaconda2 environment available in your path.
 Activate the swig-example environment:
 ```shell
 [lynx@~]$mkdir swig
 [lynx@swig]$ type conda